Rachitshah55/SQL_Project_Data_Job_Analysis/README.md

 ## 📊 The Analysis

-### Each query for this project aimed at investigating specific aspect of the data analyst job market.
+### Each query for this project aimed at investigating specific aspects of the data analyst job market.

 ---